|Home | Topics | Contact | Mail List | Donate | Bookstore | MT | AHLB|

 Greek thought describes objects in relation to its appearance.
 Hebrew thought describes objects in relation to its function.

 A deer and an oak are two very different objects and we would never describe them in the same way with our Greek form of descriptions.
-The Hebrew word for both of these objects is איל (ayil) because the functional description of these two objects are identical to the ancient Hebrews, therefore, the same Hebrew word is used for both.
+The Hebrew word for both of these objects is איל (ayil) because the functional description of these two objects is identical to the ancient Hebrews, therefore, the same Hebrew word is used for both.
 The Hebraic definition of איל is "a strong leader."

 A deer stag is one of the most powerful animals of the forest and is seen as "a strong leader" among the other animals of the forest.
-Also the oak tree's wood is very hard compared to other trees such as the pine which is soft and is seen as a "strong leader" among the trees of the forest.
+Also, the oak tree's wood is very hard compared to other trees such as the pine which is soft and is seen as a "strong leader" among the trees of the forest.

 Notice the two different translations of the Hebrew word איל (ayil) in Psalms 29.9.
 The NASB and KJV translates it as "The voice of the LORD makes the deer to calve" while the NIV translates it as "The voice of the LORD twists the oaks."
 The literal translation of this verse in Hebrew thought would be; "The voice of the LORD makes the strong leaders turn."